krakenjs/post-robot/README.md

 });
 ```

-## Listener with an async callback response
+## Listener with an callback response

 ```javascript
 postRobot.on('getUser', function(event, callback) {